 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-As of June 30, 2019, System liabilities and deferred inflows/outflows exceeded assets by \$1,560,950.13.
-This amount represents a 75.8% increase in net position over fiscal year 2018.
-Again this difference is the result reflecting the defined benefit pension and OPEB liabilities.
+As of June 30, 2020, System assets and deferred outflows exceeded liabilities and deferred inflows by \$723,022.25.
+This amount represents a 146.32% increase in net position over fiscal year 2019.
+Again, this difference is the result reflecting the defined benefit pension and OPEB liabilities.
+The System is reporting a positive balance for the first time since Pension and OPEB liabilities have been recorded.
+In part, this is due to the System shut down due to COVID 19.